RanchoDVT/Comp-V3/README.md

 We are at b2; I need Vex V5 Hardware to test with.
 (I don't have it; it will be long before I can get the hardware.)

 ### 3.0b3:
-1. Make custom SDK in an extension. 🔃
+1. Make a custom SDK in an extension. 🔃
-2. Custom theming 🔃 (Requires rewrite of startup, and needs brain setup)
+2. Custom theming 🔃 (Requires rewrite of startup and needs brain setup)
 3. Controller settings 🔃 (Requires rewrite of User_Control)
 4. AWD/FWD/RWD Switcher 🔃 (Requires rewrite of User_Control)
 5. Odometer 🔃 (Requires tamper protection)